This post was originally written in January 2018 and updated in January 2021.

 At the objective level, I’d generally strive to get a feel for what I want to achieve.
 But then how can I say if I really did “Get moving!” this year or not?
 That’s where the key results come in.
 They are specific and measurable milestones that show you if you’re getting closer to the objective.
 So, if I manage to accomplish all 3 10 kilometer competitions I’ve put under the “Get moving!” objective (compared to just one 10K run done last year), that would really mean I’m getting more and more active.

-For each objective, you’d have 3 key results to measure your progress.
-Of course, there may be additional tasks involved.
-You can plan for these on the monthly level.
+For each objective, you’d have up to 5 key results.
+These are set on a quarterly basis and their completion needs to move you closer to fulfilling the objective in a direct and material way.
+Of course, there may be additional smaller tasks involved – you can plan for them on the monthly level.

 Step 5: Monthly retrospection and new tasks